 F-T-A. Three letters that, if you memorize them, can help you take action on compassion, day in and day out.

 I don’t see how anyone could come up with drawbacks or disadvantages of learning from a book like this.
-It’s a great encouragement to be a better, more positive human being, so however little you pick up, it will have a positive net impact.
+A Force For Good is a great encouragement to be a better, more positive human being, so however little you pick up, it will have a positive net impact.
 Highly recommended!

 Who would I recommend the A Force For Good summary to?